JamesF905/text_editor/README.md

 [![Text Editor][product-screenshot]](https://github.com/JamesF905/text_editor)

-This challenge requires me to create a social network app using node.js, npm, mongoose, express, and a NoSQL database.
+This challenge requires me to create a text editor web app using node.js, npm, express, and an IndexedDB database deployed to Heroku.
 The user story and acceptance criteria are as follows.
 <br /><br />

 ## Contents